backdrop-contrib/imageblock/README.md

 Using Image blocks you can create fancy landing pages or whatever your fantasy yields.

-Please note: the migration path from D7 needs more testing.
+Please note: the migration path from D7 works fine for me, but might need testing under different circumstances.
-It somewhat works but needs improvement.

 ## Installation